 In March 2006, the FASB issued FASB Statement No. 156, "Accounting for the Servicing of Financial Assets an Amendment to FASB Statement No. 140" (FAS 156).
 With respect to the accounting for separately recognized servicing assets and servicing liabilities, this statement: (1) requires an entity to recognize a servicing asset or servicing liability each time it undertakes an obligation to service a financial asset by entering into a specific types of servicing contracts identified in the statement, (2) requires that all separately recognized servicing assets and servicing liabilities be initially measured at fair value, if practicable, (3) permits an entity to choose subsequent measurement methods for each class of separately recognized servicing assets and servicing liabilities, (4) permits a one-time reclassification of available-for-sale securities to trading securities by entities with recognized servicing rights at the initial adoption of this statement, and (5) requires a separate presentation of servicing assets and servicing liabilities subsequently measured at fair value in the statement of financial position and additional disclosures for all separately recognized servicing assets and servicing liabilities.
-FAS 156 will be effective for the Company on January 1, 2007.
-The Company is currently in the process of evaluating the effects of this Standard, but does not believe it will have a significant effect on its financial position or results of operations.
+FAS 156 will be effective for us on January 1, 2007.
+The adoption of this statement did not have a significant effect on our financial position or results of operations.

 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS No. 157").
 SFAS No. 157 clarifies the principle that fair value should be based on the assumptions market participants would use when pricing an asset or liability and establishes a fair value hierarchy that prioritizes the information used to develop those assumptions.
 Under the standard, fair value measurements would be separately disclosed by level within the fair value hierarchy.
-SFAS 157 is effective for the Company on January 1, 2007, with early adoption permitted.
-The Company is in the process of evaluating SFAS No. 157.
+SFAS 157 is effective for us on January 1, 2008.
+We are in the process of evaluating SFAS No. 157 and do not believe it will have a significant effect on our financial position or results of operations.